 Hackers are everywhere.
-And, even though you think your site is not something they’d love to hack, you are wrong.
+And, even though you think your site is not something they’d love to hack, you’re mistaken.
 Protect your site by limiting the login attempts.

-The plugin I recommend for this is Wordfence.
-If someone tries to hack your site, they will get only three tries and then are locked out.
-You can also get an alert if someone tries to hack your site (in case you want to go in and update your password to something new and strong).
+The plugin you need is Wordfence.
+If someone tries to hack your site, they will get only three tries and are locked out.
+You can also get an alert if someone tries to hack your site (if you want to go in and update your password to something new and strong).

 You need to have a caching plugin on your site too.
-The cache is when individual images and settings get remembered by your browser so that they do not have to reload every single time.
+The cache is when individual images and settings get remembered by your browser not to have to reload every single time.

-When visitors come to your page over and over again, items such as your header, menus, etc. will be remembered and will load from the last visit they made.
+When visitors come to your page repeatedly, items such as your header, menus, etc., will be remembered and will load from the last visit they made.
 It makes your site load more quickly, resulting in positive user experiences.

 We all want readers to sign up for our newsletter.
 That is a direct line between you and the people who love what you have to say (and can increase your income).
 Most e-mail providers have a plugin or add-on that allows you to include a link to sign up.

-However, these are usually a small box that may, or may not, really have the look you want.
+However, these are usually small boxes that may, or may not, really have a look you want.
 Also, these are options that are placed only in your sidebar or within the post.
 You may want to have a welcome bar at the top of your site or even show an exit pop-up.
 That requires a plugin.

 This is where ThriveLeads can help.
 You can create different opt-in pop-ups and even test them against one another, so you use the one that has the most conversions (or sign-ups).
-You can create a custom sign up forms to place within your posts to increase engagement and opt-ins.
+You can create custom sign-up forms to place within your posts to increase engagement and opt-ins.

 Cost: $19/month (paid annually – but they offer a 30-day guarantee)